Package Tour - 16 day South African Essentials (Jhb-CT)

-Travel down South Africa’s coastline.
+On this tour you get to experience all the South African essentials.
+From Johannesburg to Cape Town in 16 days.
 Enjoy “Big Five” game viewing in the Kruger National Park.
 Visit the rugged Wild Coast, experience a rare interaction with ostriches and visit the World Heritage Sites of Table Mountain and iSimangaliso Wetlands.
+A glorious southern African experience, where you’ll see and savour the immense richness of the country.

 At a Glance